saiutkarsh33/order-book/README.md

 ## Order Book

-A high-performance, low-latency order book engine implemented in C++ using Unix domain sockets for IPC.
+A high-performance, low-latency order book engine implemented in C++ that achieves client, instrument and side level concurrency.

 ## Usage